BushraNikhat/AI-Rag-Assistant/README.md

 # AI RAG Assistant

-An AI-powered RAG (Retrieval-Augmented Generation) assistant built using React, Python, FastAPI, LLMs, embeddings, and vector databases.
+An AI-powered RAG (Retrieval-Augmented Generation) assistant built using React, Python, FastAPI, LLMs, embeddings, and vector databases, LangChain.

 The project is being developed step by step, starting with the fundamentals of LLM integration and gradually evolving into a complete RAG application.